onqtam/headjack/docs/why/CYBERNETICS.md

 > "I Am a Strange Loop argues that the key to understanding selves and consciousness is the “strange loop”—a special kind of abstract feedback loop inhabiting our brains." - [I Am a Strange Loop](https://www.goodreads.com/book/show/123471.I_Am_a_Strange_Loop#:~:text=I%20Am%20a%20Strange%20Loop%20argues%20that%20the%20key%20to%20understanding%20selves%20and%20consciousness%20is%20the%20%E2%80%9Cstrange%20loop%E2%80%9D%E2%80%94a%20special%20kind%20of%20abstract%20feedback%20loop%20inhabiting%20our%20brains.)

 ^^ What is our societal (OODA) loop?

-██████████████████████████████████████████████████████████████████
-# SECTION: Consciousness
-██████████████████████████████████████████████████████████████████

-> "Consciousness allows you the capacity to plan." - [Gerald Edelman](https://www.azquotes.com/quote/1213454)

-> "Perhaps consciousness arises when the brain's simulation of the world becomes so complex that it must include a model of itself." - [Richard Dawkins](https://www.goodreads.com/quotes/842915-perhaps-consciousness-arises-when-the-brain-s-simulation-of-the-world)

-> "GWT analogizes the mind to a theater, with conscious thought being like material illuminated on the main stage.
-The brain contains many specialized processes or modules that operate in parallel, much of which is unconscious.
-Attention acts as a spotlight, bringing some of this unconscious activity into conscious awareness on the global workspace.
-The global workspace is a functional hub of broadcast and integration that allows information to be disseminated across modules.
-As such it can be classified as a functionalist theory of consciousness.
->
-> When sensory input, memories, or internal representations are given attention, they become part of the global workspace and can then be operated on by a variety of processes.
-As elements compete for attention, the ones that win are granted entry to the global workspace, allowing their information to be distributed and coordinated across the whole cognitive system.
->
-> GWT resembles the concept of working memory and is proposed to correspond to a 'momentarily active, subjectively experienced' event in working memory.
-It facilitates top-down control of attention, working memory, planning, and problem-solving through this information sharing.
->
-> In the 'theater of consciousness', a 'spotlight of selective attention' shines a bright spot on stage, revealing the contents of consciousness.
-Behind the scenes, in the dark, are the director (executive processes), stagehands, scriptwriters, scene designers, and the like.
-They shape the visible activities in the bright spot but are themselves invisible.
->
-> ...It serves as a central information exchange, rather than a locus of cognition itself, enabling different specialized brain networks to interact and supporting integrated and adaptive responses." - [Global workspace theory, Wikipedia](https://en.wikipedia.org/wiki/Global_workspace_theory#:~:text=GWT%20analogizes%20the,and%20adaptive%20responses.)